Light from distant galaxies is stretched by the expansion of the Universe. It's called redshift, and this is how it works

 What is the scientific meaning of the term 'redshift', and how does it relate to the expansion of the Universe?

-To understand redshift, we must first go all the way back to the birth of the Universe.
+That's redshift in a nutshell, but to really understand it, we must first go all the way back to the birth of the Universe.

-The Universe has continued expanding since the Big Bang.
+The Universe has continued expanding since the Big Bang, an effect that causes redshift of light.
 Credit: BSIP SA / Alamy Stock Photo

-The Universe is expanding in the aftermath of the Big Bang explosion 13.7 billion years ago.
+The Universe is expanding in the aftermath of the Big Bang 13.8 billion years ago.

-During the time that light from an astronomical object has been travelling across space to the Earth, the Universe has grown in size.
+So in the time it takes for light from a distant object in space to reach Earth, the Universe has grown in size.

 The wavelength of red light is about twice that of blue light, so the stretching of visible light shifts it towards the red end of the spectrum: thus the term ‘redshift’.